Jesse Chambers: One Year Later

 Jesse had become a member of the Justice Society, carrying on her mother's legacy as the new Liberty Belle.
 She is now married to fellow second-generation hero Rick Tyler, also known as Hourman.

 After hearing the news of Bart Allen's death, she, along with Jay Garrick, mourned his demise; her reaction to Wally West's return from the Speed Force is as yet unknown.

 In an encounter with Zoom, it is revealed that Jesse has retained her speed powers by repeating her father's formula.
 This adds to her super-strength, which means she inherited both of her parents' powers.
 In the same encounter, she talks the hero Damage out of murdering Zoom.

-In The Flash: Rebirth mini-series, an explosion suddenly occurs in front of the pair.
+In The Flash: Rebirth miniseries, an explosion suddenly occurs in front of the pair.
 Jesse is shocked to see her father Johnny Quick is alive in the Speed Force, as he materializes and begs Barry Allen not to hurt Jesse before vanishing (but he dies later by Professor Zoom's actions).
 Hourman is tending to Jesse, who (since seeing her father) has begun repeating her father's speed formula over and over.
 Jesse, now crackling with Speed Force energy, stops repeating the Speed Formula.
 She reveals that she has finally solved the equation: "Jesse Quick.
 Max Mercury.
 Jay Garrick.
 Wally West.
 Bart Allen.
 Barry Allen.
 The Speed Force".

 When Wally West's twins Jai and Iris are struck with crippling pain thanks to Professor Zoom, Iris takes Jai's connection to the Speed Force and nearly kills herself doing so.
 Jesse arrives and recites the now-revealed Speed Mantra to revive Iris, telling Jai and Linda West that Iris is the next generation of speedsters.
 The two join the battle between the revealed Professor Zoom and the combined forces of the three Flashes (Jay, Wally, and Barry), Max Mercury, and Kid Flash.
 With the speedsters reunited, Wally uses a trick with the Speed Force, revitalizing the speedsters and transforming his, Jesse's, and Iris's outfits.
 Jesse dons a uniform patterned after her father's.